Degradation Trip: Promotion and touring

-Cantrell canceled the show that he was scheduled to perform at Zephyrhills's Livestock Festival on April 28, 2002 in order to attend Staley's funeral in Seattle.
-Cantrell was replaced by heavy metal band Neurotica.

 That summer, Cantrell toured with Nickelback, whom he had befriended at a Roadrunner Records Christmas party, and played in select cities with Creed.
 However, Bordin and Trujillo were occupied recording Ozzy Osbourne's latest album, forcing Comes with the Fall to both perform as Cantrell's band and open for him in October.
 The solo musician found himself ironically opening for bands that his previous elder group, Alice in Chains, had undeniably influenced.
 Regarding the tours, Cantrell expressed enthusiasm toward Nickelback, a Canadian band with high admiration for Cantrell.
 During some shows, Cantrell also joined Nickelback to play the Alice in Chains song "It Ain't Like That" together, as documented on Nickelback's Live at Home DVD.
 However, Cantrell also noted his annoyance toward Creed's indifference and lack of friendliness while touring with them, he said; "Personally speaking, I had a great time with the Nickelback guys who are actually real guys and a young fuckin’ hot band, the whole vibe of being around that's exciting.
 The Creed thing was a little more stale.
 I just didn't find them very personable guys.
 I was on tour with them for fuckin’ ever and I still hadn't even met em’.
 When you spend two months together, you generally find some time to fuckin’ say hello or whatever.
 It was really kinda weird in that respect.
 I'd never been on a tour that was that fuckin’ stale on a personal level".